simpsingh/generative-ai/src/services/rag/README.md

-This is the implementation for querying knowledge bases containing pdf documents to retrieve text based on user queries.
+This is a RAG-based implementation for querying knowledge bases containing pdf documents to retrieve text based on user queries.

 Below is the architecture diagram that illustrates the end to end flow.